SPRING BREAK CAMPS

 SANTA FE PUBLIC SCHOOLS SUMMER ARTS CAMP

-Elementary music for pre-K through grade 6.
+Elementary music for pre-K through sixth grade.
 Grades 5 to 12 may choose band, choir, guitar or string orchestra instruction.
 A visual arts component for all students is optional.
-May 30 to June 23, Monday to Friday from 8 a.m. to noon at Gonzales Community School.
+May 29 to June 22, Monday to Friday from 8 a.m. to noon at Gonzales Community School.
 Tuition is $250 per child, or $300 with visual arts.
 Limited partial-scholarship options available with early pre-qualification.
+Register by May 1.
 For more information, contact SFPS Music Department: email@example.com or 467-2550.

 SANTA FE SCHOOL FOR THE ARTS & SCIENCES SUMMER CAMP